 - No roof penetration risk: Particularly relevant for older roofs where leak risk is higher

-The main constraint is land.
-A standard ground mount requires roughly 100 sq ft per installed kW, a 5 kW system needs approximately 500 sq ft of reasonably flat, unshaded land adjacent to the home.
-For manufactured home communities, ground mounts may also require park approval and easements.
+The main constraint is land: roughly 100 sq ft per kW, so a 5 kW system needs about 500 sq ft of flat, unshaded ground near the home.
+In communities, ground mounts may also need park approval and easements.

 Cost difference: Ground mounts typically add $1,000-$2,000 to system cost versus rooftop due to trenching, conduit runs, and post installation.
 This is often offset by avoiding a structural engineering report (typically $300-$600).